 1. Start from scratch or select a template.

-Make a questionnaire from scratch with Opinion Stage, or choose a pre-made Likert scale template.
+Make a questionnaire from scratch with Opinion Stage, or choose a pre-made Likert scale survey template.
 Either way, you can set up a questionnaire in no time.
 All of our templates are designed by experts in survey design.
-You can use the questions we’ve made.
-But if you wish to, you may also rewrite them to suit the subject you want to measure.

 2. Add survey questions.

-If you’re new to Likert scale questionnaires, you can follow our templates.
-Use our pre-made questions, and create surveys in no time.
+If you’re new to Likert scale questionnaires, you can follow our templates and use our pre-made questions.
 You can also modify them to your liking so you can gather the data you need.